 But it wasn’t his decision.
-Decisions were made by and for the whole family to support an ethos, a tradition, a way of life that simply could not be violated.
+Decisions were made by and for the whole family—no, an entire tribe — to support an ethos, a tradition, a way of life that simply could not be violated.
 Lines could not be crossed.

-Jake was about to leave for a six-month, solo backpacking trip across Europe, visiting with his parents in Chicago before he would return to St. Louis for a few days just prior to departure.
+Jake was about to leave on a six-month, solo backpacking trip across Europe, visiting with his parents in Chicago before he would return to St. Louis for a few days just prior to departure.
 This was going to be his swan song to “free and easy” before he fell deep into the rigors of Med school at Northwestern in the Fall.
-A trip he had always planned to do alone and I wasn’t going to stand in the way of that dream.
+A trip he had always dreamed of doing alone and I wasn’t going to stand in the way of that plan.
 I think he was also looking for some big answers to his own life questions.
-Or maybe I was still hoping for a better conclusion.
+And maybe, I was still hoping, for our flames to burn brilliant.

 He would be gone from January to June and I, well I would just keep working at the bar, wondering what would happen next.
 I got a roommate for the apartment, my high school friend Marcie who was working at The International with me now, and I would just somehow carry on.
-He would come to his senses while he was traveling, I fantasized, and miss me, sort out his future—a future that he knew just had to have me in it.
+He would come to his senses while he was traveling, I fantasized, and miss me, sort out his future—a future that he would decide just had to have me

 It was months later when I sat at the bar after a long, hard night of work, sipping on a warm “glass of something” thinking about Jake.
-It was 2 a.m. and I was waiting for Marcie to finish up cashing out.
-I realized I was sitting on the very stool he sat on the night I first laid eyes on him, the night I had placed my hand inside his warm palm.
+It was two a.m., and I was waiting for Marcie to finish cashing out.
+I realized I was sitting on the very stool he was sitting on the night I first laid eyes on him, the night I had placed my hand inside his warm palm.
 Pauletta had been replaced by an aloof and humorless older gentleman who barely gave me the time of day.
 Jake was well into his trip, now, somewhere else far from me on a train to somewhere else moving even farther away from me each day that passed.

 Or sleeping in a crowded youth hostel off Las Ramblas in Barcelona.
-On a kibbutz in Israel washing dishes.
-Or writing in a journal in a Parisian cafe just off la Rue Mouffetard.
+On a kibbutz in Israel chopping onions.
+Or writing in a journal in a Parisian café, just off la Rue Mouffetard.
 Whatever and wherever, the whole landscape had changed.
 I was in that pentimento layer of a painting that was covered up, sitting just beneath the surface of a newer, less defined, less exquisite rendering by the artist, trying to peek through to the light.
 Calling out to be seen, recognized, understood.
 Rescued.
 From a restless captivity.

-“I’ve been taking some classes at the Junior College.
+“I’ve been taking some classes at the Junior College near my parent’s house.
 Life drawing.
 We have a live model.
 And I’m taking a painting class, too.
-I think I might like to go to a real art school after all one day,” I told Jake over beer at a dive on Grand.
+I think I might like to go to a real art school one day,” I told Jake over beer at a dive on Grand.

-It was late June and he had arrived back in Chicago after his trip, taking the train down to St. Louis for a few days “to see me, tie up some loose ends,” he had said in a brief telegram I’d received two weeks prior from London.
+It was late June and he had arrived back in Chicago after his trip, taking the train to St. Louis for a few days to “tie up some loose ends,” he had said in a brief telegram I’d received two weeks prior from London announcing his plans.

 “That’s great.
 I’ve always hoped for you to do that, you’re so talented,” Jake said.

 He had arrived the afternoon before.
 A Wednesday.
-At Two-eleven.
+At two-eleven.
 I had waited in the front room looking out on the street, watching for his taxi, glancing at the wall clock every five minutes.
-I’d wanted to pick him up at the station but this way would be easier, he had said.
+I’d wanted to pick him up at the station but this way would be easier, he had said, though I didn’t really know what he meant.
 I met him at the doorstep of the apartment, Alma barking and jumping at him for attention.
 Layla had gone to his parent’s home in Chicago to stay during his trip to Europe.
-We had hated to separate the dogs, but it was the best plan we had decided.
+We had hated to separate the dogs, but it was the best plan we decided.